 People have lived in Walmgate Bar since before the 14th century and as recently as 1957!
 Also, there’s a hidden resident next to one of the windows – a cat statue!
 Cats have been part of York’s history and thought to bring luck since medieval times (they have 9 lives after all!).
 Originally, statues were placed on buildings to scare mice and rats away.
 Now, you can have fun trying to find them all following the York’s Lucky Cat Trail.
 There are a total of 22 cat statues scattered on rooftops, chimneys and windowsills of historic buildings all around York!

 4. Monk Bar

 Originally known as Monkgate Bar, this is the tallest and most ornate of the York City Walls bars.
 Built in the early 14th century, it owes its name to the monastic community that once lived on the site of the York Minster.

-Although originally used as a house, this four-storey building was designed as a strong self-contained fortress easily defended from floor to floor, and features small rooms in the turrets to hold prisoners.
+Although originally used as a house, this four-storey building was designed as a strong self-contained fortress.
+Easily defended from floor to floor, it features small rooms in the turrets to hold prisoners.
 Monk Bar still has a working portcullis with its original winding gear, which was used until 1970 and was lowered for the Queen’s coronation in 1953.

 Did you know…?